-Join the R2P Academy the weekend of January 15-17, 2021 for the Strength in Knowledge Summit!
-This Online Performance Rehab Experience will feature 11 presentations and bonus sessions over the three days!
-The R2P Academy and guest presenters will dive deeper into concepts and case studies in the world of Sports Rehab and Performance.
-Earn .8 CEUs with NSCA for the weekend.
+The Strength in Knowledge Summit was a huge success with 10 feature presentations and bonus sessions over the three days!
+The R2P Academy and guest presenters dove deeper into concepts and case studies in the world of Sports Rehab and Performance.

 Building a Foundation in ACL Rehab: The Basics and Beyond

 Dr. Steph Allen, PT, DPT, OCS

 This presentation is meant to demystify some of the complexity that we tend to add to ACL rehab.
 We will revisit the early and mid stages of ACL rehab through the lens of principles vs. methods.
 Through case studies, we will practice having conversations and making decisions based on our evidence informed "whys."

 - Realize the gap that often still exists between the level of preparedness at the completion of ACL rehab and that which is required of the individual for sport.

 - Utilize principles to guide treatment in each phase of ACL rehab.